digideskio/redesign/_harp/mobile-first.md

 - have a visible skip-to-main-content link right at the top of the page
 - move the navigation to the bottom of the page and have a "skip" link to that

-I may still do either of those eventually.
+~~I may still do either of those eventually.~~ UPDATED: I now put the navigation below the content and move it back up via script.
+Change sets: [With the big change](https://github.com/OSLC/redesign/commit/560444c52636d7203ac2ee86088c137db46da796)

 Another option is introducing a toggle that uses JavaScript to collapse the navigation.